Sanctuary Staff

 Kimberly.Roberson@noaa.gov | 912.598.2382

-Prior to joining Gray's Reef National Marine Sanctuary, Kim worked as a marine biologist with NOAA's National Centers for Coastal Ocean Science's (NCCOS) Biogeography Branch, where she managed Caribbean field and science research and an active 18-member dive team.
-Prior to joining NOAA, Kim worked with the National Park Service on St. Croix, USVI.
+Prior to joining Gray's Reef National Marine Sanctuary, Roberson worked as a marine biologist with NOAA's National Centers for Coastal Ocean Science's (NCCOS) Biogeography Branch, where she managed Caribbean field and science research and an active 18-member dive team.
+Prior to joining NOAA, she worked with the National Park Service on St. Croix, USVI.
 There she managed the sea turtle research program, other threatened and endangered species protection and invasive eradication efforts, and coral reef monitoring.
-Kim holds a Bachelor of Science in Biology from Berry College in Rome, Georgia and an Master of Science in Biology from Acadia University in Wolfville, Nova Scotia, where she conducted genetics research on leatherback sea turtles, exploring connectivity between nesting populations and pelagic individuals.
+Roberson holds a bachelor’s degree in biology from Berry College in Rome, Georgia and a master’s degree in biology from Acadia University in Wolfville, Nova Scotia, where she conducted genetics research on leatherback sea turtles, exploring connectivity between nesting populations and pelagic individuals.

 Duties: science, research, science team supervision and coordination, diving supervision and safety, divemaster